SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/03-FS-Module.md

 [slide hideTitle]

-# Rename file or directory
+# Rename File or Directory

 Use the `renameSync()` method to rename a file or a directory synchronously.